blogtitle/blogsources/content/post/web-security-2-xss.md

 	return base64.StdEncoding.EncodeToString(b[:])
 }
 ```
-Please note that here I'm decorating only a single handler but an entire `http.ServeMux` can be protected with CSP in this exact way.
+Please note that here I'm decorating only a single handler but an entire `http.ServeMux` can be protected with CSP in the same way.

 Cookies attributes can be set together with cookies by using [the standard http package](https://golang.org/pkg/net/http/#Cookie).